jolly-io/Data-Engineering/README.md

 ## Networking
  - A network is simply a collection of devices connected together, where each connection can be a request sent from one device to another  or a response to a request.
  - In a given network, each device is assigned an *Internet Protocol* (IP), `which is a series of digits that uniquely identifies each device within the network`.
 These addresses ensure that responses and requests are sent to the correct devices
- - CIDR is Classless Inter-Domain Routing
+ - CIDR is Classless Inter-Domain Routing.
+This represents the range of IP addresses that can be assigned to the devices within a particular network.
  - Virtual Private Cloud (VPC): is an isolated private network where you can launch your AWS resources.